 Another potential side effect of Elavil is overdose if an individual takes too much of the drug.
-In high doses, the drug produces euphoric and sedating effects, which make it popular for abuse.
-People will abuse the drug and increase dosages to amplify those effects.
+The drug produces euphoric and sedating effects in high doses, which makes it popular for abuse.
+People will abuse the drug and increase their dosages to amplify those effects.
 An Elavil overdose can cause severe health problems such as cardiac arrest, dangerously low blood pressure, and seizures.
 In extreme cases, central nervous system depression and even death can occur.

 Signs of overdose include chest pain, extreme drowsiness, vomiting, muscle stiffness, rapid heartbeat, slurred speech, difficulty breathing, convulsions, and unconsciousness.
-The risk of overdose is significantly increased when Elavil is combined with other drugs, particularly central nervous system depressants, such as alcohol.
+The risk of overdose is significantly increased when Elavil is combined with other drugs, particularly alcohol.
 This combination can cause extreme sedation and respiratory depression, but many people that abuse Elavil will mix them anyway simply to increase the intoxication experienced.

-Professionals generally consider antidepressants to be non-addictive; however, there is evidence that Elavil addiction is possible.
-Elavil depresses the central nervous system, and some people find these effects to be desirable, which can lead to misuse.
+Professionals generally consider Antidepressants to be nonaddictive; however, there is evidence that Elavil addiction is possible.
+Elavil depresses the central nervous system, an effect some find desirable, which can lead to misuse.
 An individual might abuse Elavil in order to feel relaxed, mildly euphoric, or sedated.
-Chronic use of the drug can then cause physical dependence; a person that was simply taking a higher dose of Elavil due to pain can become accustomed to the presence of the drug in the system and effectively develop a dependence.
+Chronic use of the drug can cause physical dependence; a person that was simply taking a higher dose of Elavil due to pain can become accustomed to the presence of the drug in the system and effectively develop a dependence.
 In time, dependence can lead to addiction if left unchecked.

 Signs that indicate someone may have an Elavil addiction include:

-- Taking Elavil after it’s no longer needed or longer then prescribed
+- Taking Elavil after it’s no longer needed or for longer than prescribed

 - Losing interest in activities previously engaged in, including school, work, relationships, and hobbies